-Poppy In memoriam Poppy
+In memoriam

-Captain Charles Norman
+Captain Charles Norman, DL JP

-He was commissioned as a 2nd Lieutenant in the North of Ireland Imperial Yeomanry on 17 July 1903, transferring to the newly formed North Irish Horse in July 1908.
+Norman was commissioned as a 2nd lieutenant in the North of Ireland Imperial Yeomanry on 17 July 1903, transferring to the newly formed North Irish Horse in July 1908.
 He was promoted to the rank of lieutenant on 6 February 1909, and captain on 22 April 1913.
-On 20 July 1914 he left the North Irish Horse and became a captain in the Reserve of Officers.

 Captain Norman was buried at Puchevillers British Cemetery, Somme, France, grave III.B.10.
 The gravestone inscription reads: